Primary and Secondary Sources

-A primary source is an original object or document -- the raw material or first-hand information.
-Primary sources include historical and legal documents, eyewitness accounts, results of experiments, statistical data, pieces of creative writing, and art objects.
-In the natural and social sciences, primary sources are often empirical studies -- research where an experiment was done or a direct observation was made.
-The results of empirical studies are typically found in scholarly articles or papers delivered at conferences, so those articles and papers that present the original results are considered primary sources.
+A primary source provides direct or firsthand evidence about an event, object, person, or work of art.
+Primary sources include historical and legal documents, eyewitness accounts, results of experiments, statistical data, pieces of creative writing, audio and video recordings, speeches, and art objects.
+Interviews, surveys, fieldwork, and Internet communications via email, blogs, listservs, and newsgroups are also primary sources.
+In the natural and social sciences, primary sources are often empirical studies—research where an experiment was performed or a direct observation was made.
+The results of empirical studies are typically found in scholarly articles or papers delivered at conferences.

-A secondary source is something written about a primary source.
-Secondary sources include comments on, interpretations of, or discussions about the original material.
-You can think of secondary sources as second-hand information.
-If I tell you something, I am the primary source.
-If you tell someone else what I told you, you are the secondary source.
+Secondary sources describe, discuss, interpret, comment upon, analyze, evaluate, summarize, and process primary sources.
 Secondary source materials can be articles in newspapers or popular magazines, book or movie reviews, or articles found in scholarly journals that discuss or evaluate someone else's original research.

 |Primary Source||Secondary Source|